coderabbitai/coderabbit-docs/blog/ai-code-reviews-reclaims-2023-10-05/blog.md

 later evolve into significant problems, such as critical bugs, system crashes, or vulnerabilities.
 Now, imagine that this team member resides in a different time zone, perhaps asleep or preoccupied with other tasks.
-It's akin to attempting to share your smoothie at a party where everyone struggles to find the right moment for a sip.
+It's akin to attempting to share your smoothie at a party, where everyone struggles to find the right moment for a sip.

 So, what's the solution?
 You could attempt to enforce a strict schedule for